Uj-K/AspnetMVC-CRUD-Debugging/README.md

 # CPW219-AspnetMVC-CRUD-Debugging

-CPW 219 ASP.NET MVC Core website with some bugs and needs fixing
+CPW 219 ASP.NET MVC Core website had some bugs and needs fixing

 # Tasks
 - You can download a zip file of the project and upload it to your own GitHub account to manage your work in source control or choose the "Use this template" button to make a copy in your account